aaaandrea/ExchangerRanger/README.md

         * Session
         * Trade
         * Static pages (Andrea)

-  - General understanding of APIs we will be using APIs (Aaron, Ryan, Andrea)
+### Phase 2: API, HTTP request, and database modeling
   - The ability to pull a stock quote or market sector by symbol (all)
-       * Google Finance HTTP requests for delayed, real-time data (Ryan, Aaron)
+       * Google Finance HTTP requests for actual stock data (Ryan, Aaron)
        * Quandl API for historical stock price data.
 (Andrea, Aaron)
+  - Begin ReactNative implementation (all)

+### Phase 3: Develop visualizations and work on trade logic
-### Phase 2: Groundwork on React components and generating powerful visualizations
+  - Groundwork on ReactNative components and generating powerful visualizations

-####Components
+  - Leaderboard logic
+  - Game logic

+#### Components
   - `game_container.js`: contains the logic for the stock market game’s public tournament including its month-long duration.
 It compares players’ net worth and displays the leaderboard.(All)

   - `user_container.js`: displays user’s profile after login, Children include index(Aaron)